EightFold24/pwa-training/02-JavaScript/02-first-steps/06-type-conversions/README.md

 - `undefined` is `NaN` as a number, not `0`.
 - `"0"` and space-only strings like `"   "` are true as a boolean.

-Objects aren't covered here.
-We'll return to them later in the chapter <info:object-toprimitive> that is devoted exclusively to objects after we learn more basic things about JavaScript.

 ## TODO
 * Complete the [1-primitive-conversion](1-primitive-conversion) task